telerik/maui-docs/controls/chart/series/cartesian/scatter-area-series.md

 ---
-title: Scatter Area
+title: ScatterArea Series
-page_title: .NET MAUI Chart Documentation | Scatter Area Series
+page_title: .NET MAUI Chart Documentation | ScatterArea Series
 description: Check our &quot;ScatterArea Series&quot; documentation article for Telerik Chart for .NET MAUI
 slug: chart-series-scatter-area-series
 position: 0
 ---

-# Scatter Area Series
+# ScatterArea Series

-The Cartesian Chart visualizes the Scatter Area Series as the area enclosed by the coordinate axes and straight line segments that connect the series data points.
-The Scatter Area Series inherit from the `[ScatterPointSeries]()` class and also require both Chart axes to be Numerical Axes.
+The Cartesian Chart visualizes the ScatterArea Series as the area enclosed by the coordinate axes and straight line segments that connect the series data points.
+The ScatterArea Series inherit from the `[ScatterPointSeries]()` class and also require both Chart axes to be Numerical Axes.

 ## Features

-The Scatter Area Series provides the following properties to change its style:
+The ScatterArea Series provides the following properties to change its style:

 - `Stroke` (Color)&mdash;Changes the color for drawing lines.
 - `StrokeThickness` (double)&mdash;Changes the width of the lines.
 - `Fill` (Color)&mdash;Changes the color of the chart area.

-## Scatter Area Series Example
+## ScatterArea Series Example

-The following example shows how to create a `RadCartesianChart` with a Scatter Area Series:
+The following example shows how to create a `RadCartesianChart` with a ScatterArea Series:

 1. First, create the needed business objects, for example: